Juice55/Windows_Priv_Esc_Tools/README.md

     Checks for privilege escalation options
 ### 24. Snaffler.exe
     used to find credentials on windows machines
+## TO DO
+1. add ligolo to script & readme
 ## Legal Notice

 This repository contains penetration testing tools for my personal use in **authorized security assessments and CTF competitions only**.